 New Religious Movements and Societal Shifts

 New Religious Movements (NRMs) often arise in response to societal needs that traditional religions may no longer address adequately.
 These movements can be seen as both products of and responses to modernity, characterized by features such as individualism, secularization, and the rationalization of worldviews.
-NRMs have frequently faced opposition from established religious and secular institutions, yet they continue to adapt and proliferate, offering alternative spiritual perspectives.
+NRMs have frequently faced opposition from established religious and secular institutions, yet they continue to adapt and proliferate, offering alternative otherworldly perspectives.

 Modernity and Its Impact